 Jess finished a 10km trail run event while she was 10 weeks pregnant and I was so damn proud.

-I also spent a good deal of the year focused on the freedom fund concept, working away to build our own insurance policy.
+I also spent a good deal of the year focused on my freedom fund concept, working away to build our own insurance policy.

 2017: The Set Up

 Looking back, I can now see that 2017 was the perfect set up for 2018.
-Around September I was done.
-I needed a break and things needed to change.
+Around September I was done – I needed a break and things needed to change.
 The effects of that break were clear throughout December – my energy was at all time highs and I was ready to take on 2018, with all that it brings, most importantly, staying the course!

 How was 2017 for you?
 What did you get up to?
 What are you proud of?